10 Rules of Web Design

 Whether it's HTML or PHP, nothing beats writing your code from scratch.
-If you use templates and pre-written scripts for everything, you will be clueless when something goes wrong or doesn't work.
-When you custom code your pages, you have full control over how they look and act.
+If you use build your site from templates and pre-written scripts, you will be clueless when something goes wrong.
+If you code your own pages, you will have full control over how they look and act.

 - Don't forget the content.

-Even if your site is beautifully designed, it is an empty shell without content.
+Even if your site is beautifully designed, it is no more than an empty shell without content.
 A good website has both great design and great content.
 Therefore, make sure all your pages have unique, original content that makes them worth visiting.